lancejpollard/computer-science/readme.md

 ## Past Readings

-I lost my collection of PDFs for the following, but these were also good reads.
+I lost my collection of PDFs for the following, but these were also insightful in some ways.

 <ul>
   <li><em>1987.
 Reaction-Diffusion Textures by Witkin et al.</em></li>